Zoe34/time-travel/README.md

 # Time Travel
 The Time Travel Game runs on Heroku and is a terminal game.
-It is a choice based game, where the player's input determines what happens
+It is a choice based game, where the player's input determines what happens The link to the game can be found here: https://time-travel22.herokuapp.com/

 ## How to play